-- Pay-for-performance: A portion of the compensation program for named executive officers is designed to encourage the executives to remain focused on both our short-term and long-term operational success and to reward - Align Incentives with Stockholders: Our executive compensation program is designed to focus our named executive officers on our key strategic, financial and operational goals that will translate into long-term value-creation for our stockholders.
+- Pay-for-performance: A portion of the compensation program for named executive officers is designed to encourage the executives to remain focused on both our short-term and longterm operational success and to reward outstanding individual performance. - Align Incentives with Stockholders: Our executive compensation program is designed to focus our named executive officers on our key strategic, financial and operational goals that will translate into long-term value-creation for our stockholders. - Limited perquisites: We provide limited, reasonable perquisites that we believe are consistent with our overall compensation philosophy.